gammu/gammu/docs/manual/gammu/index.rst

     gammu setbitmap OPERATOR ala.bmp "230 03"

+.. _converting-formats:

 Converting file formats
 -----------------------

+The formats conversion can done using :option:`savefile` command.

 Convert single entry (at position 260) from :ref:`gammu-backup` to vCalendar: